vikkawasthii/delta-demo-two/README.md

 # delta-demo-two
-To learn basics of git tools
+To learn basics of git tools and skills